Gaius Baltar: Life among the Cylons

 In the episode "Collaborators", we find Baltar living on a Cylon Basestar in a barless cell.
 Caprica-Six informs Baltar she has had a change of heart about him and has let her feelings for him cloud her judgment, presumably ending their relationship.
-However, by the end of the episode, it is indicated she has cast the tie-breaking vote amongst the Cylons to allow Baltar to remain alive aboard the Cylon Basestar, though it is clear they remain estranged.
+By the end of the episode, however, it is indicated she has cast the tie-breaking vote amongst the Cylons to allow Baltar to remain alive aboard the Cylon Basestar, though it is clear they remain estranged.
 Over time, Baltar becomes accustomed to his new environment.
 Once Baltar learns that no one knows what the "Final Five" Cylons look like, he begins to suspect that he himself may be a Cylon.
-He admits however that this is wishful thinking on his part, because of his desire to have all his 'sins' forgiven and become a hero to another people.
+He admits that this is wishful thinking on his part, because of his desire to have all his 'sins' forgiven and become a hero to another people.

 Towards the end of Baltar's stay with the Cylons, he grows much closer to D'Anna, who has become obsessed with finding the identities of the "Final Five" Cylons.
 Pondering if he himself is a Cylon, Baltar brushes Caprica-Six aside and aligns with D'Anna.
 Together, in the episodes "Eye of Jupiter" and "Rapture", Baltar and the Three models defy the other Cylon models and he and D'Anna travel to the surface of an algae planet in search for an ancient ruined temple.
 Three believed the temple would show her the identities of the Final Five.
 D'Anna appears to see the Final Five, but collapses and swiftly dies before she can tell Baltar if he is a Cylon or not.
 Hoping to retrigger the vision, Baltar steps onto the platform D'Anna used, when Chief Tyrol gets the drop on Baltar and knocks him out.
 The ex-president is then transported back to Galactica in a body bag and sent to the brig.